Misterbuberlin/cimt_home_assignemt/README.md

+###
+to clone this project to your local, run git clone https://github.com/Misterbuberlin/cimt_home_assignemt.git

+###
-#Implements a REST application with two endpoints:
+Implements a REST application with two endpoints:

 one that returns a fibonnaci number, given its position.
 Example of how to query the fibonacci endpoint: curl -H "Content-Type: application/json" -X GET http://localhost:8080/values/fibonacci/7